tearust/t-rust/obsidian/Sep2022_tokenomics/README.md

 Dynamic content means users can use apps to query and mutate the state (or update the database as it's usually called in web2).
 In traditional cloud computing, the layer that receives user interaction is called the backend.
 In the TEA project, they are called [[hosting_nodes]].
 In most cases, it will be exactly the same [[hosting_nodes]] that you load your front end code from.
 Because the [[hosting_nodes]] have a state cache, most queries can be done inside of that node and return the result directly to end users.
 For time sensitive queries or mutations, the [[hosting_nodes]] will send a txn to [[state_maintainers]] to query the latest state or update (mutate) the global state.

-[[state_maintainers]] broadcast the latest state in tiers to [[hosting_nodes]], so that they can update their cached local state.
+[[state_maintainers]] broadcast the latest state to [[seated_hosting]], so that they can update their cached local state.
 This allows them to provide up to date services to end users.
+Unseated hostings can get the state updates from the [[seated_hosting]].

 All nodes regardless if they're [[hosting_nodes]] or [[state_maintainers]] run computing logic inside of enclaves that are protected by trusted computing hardware.
 This is so that their computational results can be trusted and the data has a space to remain secure.